THE LATEST: 2023...

 Hello you

-Well here we are and here we are and here we go, in the immortal words of the Quo.
+To quote the Quo, well here we are and here we are and here we go.

-More up-to-date info on what's going on goes out on my Mailing List - do sign up.
-If you'd like to support what I do, there's Patreon, which also includes lots of behind-the-scenes/extra videos and things to do with broadcasting hisotyr... or some like to buy me a coffee on Ko-fi.com.
+For the very latest of what I'm doing join my Mailing List for monthly updates.
+If you'd like to £support what I do, there's Patreon, which also includes lots of behind-the-scenes/extra videos and things to do with broadcasting history... or some like to buy me the equivalent of a coffee (£3 - remember the days it cost that?) on Ko-fi.com.
 Aw thanks!
 You.

 Try The British Broadcasting Century Podcast right here: